sandyqian0731/geodata/docs/source/datasets/overview.rst

 At the moment, the dataset classes are not interoperable with the `Cutout` class.
 In the future, we plan to consolidate the functionalities of the `Cutout` class into the dataset classes and the modeling module (see :doc:`here<../modeling/wind/index>`).

+For now, after downloading a dataset, a good point to move forward would be to use the :doc:`modeling module <../modeling/index>` to create a model that can do certain types of modeling with the dataset, such as wind speed estimation or solar PV generation.